Random lattice triangulations: Structure and algorithms: Upper bounds on the mixing time for

-{\bf Note:} Observe from the above proof that Theorem~\ref{gapknbound} actually holds with the bound $T_{\rm mix}\leq C|\L| (m+n)$, where $|\L|$ is the number of {\it non-constraint\/} edges.
+\textit{Note}: Observe from the above proof that Theorem~\ref{gapknbound} actually holds with the bound $T_{\mathrm{ mix}}\leq C|\L| (m+n)$, where $|\L|$ is the number of \textit{nonconstraint} edges.
 This bound may be much better in cases where there are many constraints.

-\subsection{The $1\times n$ case for all $\lambda<1$}
+\subsection{The \texorpdfstring{$1\times n$}{$1 times n$} case for all \texorpdfstring{$\lambda<1$}{$lambda<1$}}

-Here we prove that, in the special case of the 1-dimensional region $\Loonen$, the bound of Theorem~\ref{gapknbound} holds for {\it all\/} $\l<1$. \begin{theorem} Set $m=1$.
-For any $\l<1$, there exists a constant $C>0$ such that for all $n\in\bbN$, and for all constraints $(\eta,\D)$,
+Here we prove that, in the special case of the 1-dimensional region $\Lambda^0_{1,n}$, the bound of Theorem~\ref{gapknbound} holds for \textit{all} $\lambda<1$.